Fall 2018 - Counseling 252

 - Voices of experience (former CSUF DSS students will share about their career development process)

-My greatest passion is working with students and I am excited to meet you to discuss your academic and career pursuits!
+My greatest passion is working with students and I am excited to meet you to discuss your personal, academic and career pursuits!
 I would love to work with you as you begin to explore, establish, diversify and transcend your career goals.

 - Jacquelyn Gerali, Disability Management Specialist